Mayiz-K/Quiz-App/README.md

 # Quiz-App
-A quiz website made using HTML, CSS, and JavaScript on Canadian election results.
+A quiz website made using HTML, CSS, and JavaScript on F1.